RedwoodJS 4

 01:20:14 - Nick Taylor

 Okay, so if we close that and then here.
 Okay.
-So minimal V config, which is nice.
-You're using a plugin Redwood, so nice, nice clean architecture in terms of the bundling and tooling here.
+So minimal Vite config, which is nice.
+You're using a Redwood plugin, so nice, clean architecture in terms of the bundling and tooling here.
 And that migration was pretty painless, I'm assuming.
-Now, once we run it, if we go back to Yarn Redwood dev, it's going to load up a lot faster.
+Now, once we run it, if we go back to yarn redwood dev, it's going to load up a lot faster.

 01:20:43 - Dom Saadi